Nowy Młyn, Opole Voivodeship

-Since 2006 the village, along with the entire commune, has been bilingual in German and Polish.
+The village is administered as part of the village of Komorniki.

-The village has a population of 120 people.
-It is administered as part of the village of Komorniki (Komornik).
+Since 2006 the village, along with the entire commune, has been bilingual in Polish and German.

 History

 The village's name was first recorded in 1783, when there were 26 people living there.
 It comes from the mill that was located in the village ("Neumühle" and "Nowy Młyn" both meaning "new mill").